 In 2020, the second phase of the project focuses on preparing for the roll out of a viable, implementable pilot of the BPS.
 The work continues in collaboration with phase 1 partners – SALDRU, J-PAL Africa; Centre for Social Development in Africa, University of Johannesburg; the DG Murray Trust, The Jobs Fund – and new partners, including the National Pathway Management Network of the Presidential Youth Employment Intervention, Harambee and OpenUp.

 Components of the work are funded and provided with technical support by the Capacity Building Programme for Employment Promotion, funded by the European Union and based in the Government Technical Advisory Centre.
 The DG Murray Trust is funding, and taking the lead on, the development of various crucial tools for the efficient and accurate working of the BPS.
+UNICEF South Africa, together with the National Youth Development Agency and the Western Cape Government, is funding the first BPS pilot that will be launched in Atlantis in August 2021.
+The verification and mapping of service delivery information on the Youth Explorer is receiving additional funding via the World Bank and, later in 2021, from the Agence Française de Développement as part of the Research Facility on Inequality funded by the European Union.

 The BPS model that will be piloted emphasises offering face-to-face, tailored and multi-faceted support that meets the various needs of a young person.
 It combines peer-to-peer outreach, guidance counselling, referral to services within a community of practice, and are supported by a case management system that ensures a continuum of support in the long term.